vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### Can I perform vMotion on a VM with a vTPM?

 Yes.
-VMware vMotion and Storage vMotion work seamlessly.
+VMware vMotion, VMware Cross-vCenter vMotion, and VMware Storage vMotion work seamlessly.

 Because the VM is encrypted, cross-vCenter vMotion will only work if the destination has access to the same key provider as the source.
 The Native Key Provider can help with that, either as the solution or as a “bridge” between the source and destination if they do not share a Key Management System (KMS).
 To perform cross-vCenter vMotion with VMware Cloud on AWS, please contact support, as the Native Key Provider instance is not directly configurable.

 ### Where is the vTPM data stored?

-vTPM data is stored in the VM configuration, also known as the "home" files, specifically the NVRAM file.
+vTPM data is stored in the VM configuration files, also known as the "home" files, specifically the NVRAM file.
 The vTPM data is encrypted by VM Encryption.

-### What are Virtual Machine (VM) home files?

-Configuration files associated with the virtual machine that contain VM data and metadata, but are not the VMDK (Virtual Machine Disk) virtual disk files.

-For instance, vTPM data is stored in the NVRAM file, which is present in the virtual machine's home directory.
-The NVRAM file is one of the "home" files.

 ### Do I need a key provider to use vTPM?

 Yes. vTPMs use VM Encryption “under the hood” to protect workload secrets.
 On-premises software like VMware vSphere and VMware Cloud Foundation need the key provider configured before a vTPM can be added.

-VMware Cloud on Amazon Web Services (AWS) version 1.19 and newer automatically provision, configure, and protect vSphere Native Key Provider, so you do not have to do anything except add vTPMs to your workloads.

 ### Can I rekey a vTPM?

-No, a TPM or vTPM cannot be rekeyed.
-The Endorsement Key is permanent and the whole TPM would need to be replaced to change it.
+Yes, you can rekey a VM that is using a vTPM.

 ### What are the vSphere license levels that support vTPMs?